MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # Transept {#dickwall}

 Traverse the walls to the next encounter.
 Don't get knocked off.
 Standing on a plate will activate platforms to the next plate.
-Once all 3 plates are held down, they become pressed without players standing on them.
+When players reach the other side, those platforms become permanently activated.

 ## Hidden Chest
 There is a set of secret platforms that are activated by pulling out a Ghost, starting at the first plate and ending at a jump before the final hidden chest.